[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 Arb Conversion Strategy

-The ARDC will utilize a Protocol-Owned Execution strategy on Aera to convert the program’s ARB into USDC for operational purposes.
+The ARDC will utilize a Protocol-Owned Execution strategy on Aera to convert the program’s ARB into USDC for operational purposes, reducing counterparty price risk on OTC desks.
 The Protocol-Owned Execution strategy utilizes off-chain logic to monitor onchain liquidity and model the price impact of trading.
 The ARDC will use an Aera Vault, with Gauntlet as the guardian, to execute the conversion.
 Trade execution is scheduled and sized according to impact modeling and executed on Odos, or Bebop.

 Protocol-Owned Execution